MV Mark W. Barker: Service history

 Launched in spring 2022, she became the first new American-built lake freighter since 1983, as well as Interlake's first American-built bulk freighter since 1981.
 The ship underwent sea trials in June and July 2022, sailing under her own power for the first time on July 1, 2022.
-On July 27, 2022, MV Mark W. Barker began her maiden voyage to Port Inland, Michigan to load stone for Muskegon, Michigan, thus entering regular service.
-She was christened on September 1, 2022, in Cleveland, Ohio.
+On July 27, 2022, MV Mark W. Barker began her maiden voyage to Port Inland, Michigan, to load stone for Muskegon, Michigan, thus entering regular service.
+She was christened on 1 September 2022, in Cleveland, Ohio.

+On May 17, 2023, she ran aground in the Detroit River near Belle Isle.
+She was refloated shortly before 12:30pm local time.